kanchanchy/Hotspot-Analysis-Apache-Sedona-Template/README.md

 If you are using the Scala template

 1. Use IntelliJ Idea with Scala plug-in or any other Scala IDE.
-2. Replace the logic of User Defined Functions ST\_Contains and ST\_Within in SpatialQuery.scala.
-3. Append ```.master("local[*]")``` after ```.config("spark.some.config.option", "some-value")``` to tell IDE the master IP is localhost.
+2. Append ```.master("local[*]")``` after ```..config("spark.serializer",classOf[KryoSerializer].getName)``` to tell IDE the master IP is localhost.
 3. In some cases, you may need to go to "build.sbt" file and change ```% "provided"``` to ```% "compile"``` in order to debug your code in IDE
 4. Run your code in IDE
-5. **You must revert Step 3 and 4 above and recompile your code before use spark-submit!!!**
+5. **You must revert Step 2 and 3 above and recompile your code before use spark-submit!!!**

 ### How to submit your code to Spark
 If you are using the Scala template

 1. Go to project root folder
 2. Run ```sbt clean assembly```.
 You may need to install sbt in order to run this command.
-3. Find the packaged jar in "./target/scala-2.11/CSE512-Project-Hotspot-Analysis-Template-assembly-0.1.0.jar"
+3. Find the packaged jar in "./target/scala-2.11/Apache-Sedona-Hotspot-Analysis-assembly-0.1.0.jar"
 4. Submit the jar to Spark using Spark command "./bin/spark-submit".
-A pseudo code example: ```./bin/spark-submit ~/GitHub/CSE512-Project-Hotspot-Analysis-Template/target/scala-2.11/CSE512-Project-Hotspot-Analysis-Template-assembly-0.1.0.jar test/output hotzoneanalysis src/resources/point-hotzone.csv src/resources/zone-hotzone.csv hotcellanalysis src/resources/yellow_tripdata_2009-01_point.csv```
+A pseudo code example: ```./bin/spark-submit ~/GitHub/Hotspot-Analysis-Apache-Sedona-Template/target/scala-2.11/Apache-Sedona-Hotspot-Analysis-assembly-0.1.0.jar test/output hotzoneanalysis src/resources/point-hotzone.csv src/resources/zone-hotzone.csv hotcellanalysis src/resources/yellow_tripdata_2009-01_point.csv```